hasibulhasan1542/Obsidian/International/Theory.md

 - **Example**: The widespread influence of American pop culture worldwide, from movies to fast food, often overshadowing local cultures.

-### 49. **Global Health Diplomacy**

-- **Explanation**: This field emphasizes how global health issues, like pandemics and disease outbreaks, require diplomatic engagement and international cooperation to address.

-- **Example**: The global response to the Ebola outbreak in West Africa (2014-2016), which saw international health organizations collaborate to curb the spread.

 ### 53. **Neoclassical Realism**

 - **Explanation**: Neoclassical realism incorporates domestic political factors into traditional realism, suggesting that state behavior is influenced not only by international power dynamics but also by internal issues such as regime type, elite interests, and national identity.